 Gifts between spouses

-As a general rule, any assets which are acquired during the course of the marriage are added to the matrimonial pot.
+As a general rule, any assets that are acquired during the course of the marriage are added to the overall matrimonial pot.

-This applies to any gifts between spouses; these will be considered matrimonial property.
+This means that gifts between spouses will generally be considered matrimonial property.

 Even a gift that was given by one divorcing party to the other before they were married (eg an engagement ring) can end up forming part of the matrimonial pot, especially in a long marriage.